 - Sourbati, M. (2009) ‘Media Literacy and Universal Access in Europe’ The Information Society, Volume 25, Issue 4, pp. 248 – 54.

 - Torington, H. (2008) ‘Radio, art, life: New contexts’, Intermedia Art, May (last visit 06-2011).

 - Vanouse , P. (2005) Mechanism independent, 25 November (last visit 06-2011).

 - Weibel, P. (1977) An Annotated Videography, Innsbruck: O sterreichische Hochschu lerschaft, back cover.

 - These two observations most probably unveil the reasons behind the distaste of video artists for mainstream media exposure.
-No matter how USA-centric this conception may seem at a first reading, the globalization of media policy, in which privatization trends make possible the dominance of commercial ventures in communication systems world-wide, makes extremely difficult the above-mentioned observations to discard.
-As Briggs and Burke note (2005: 241-42), the overt commercial orientations in the launching of the video medium which started to antagonise, and eventually displace, that of cinema, seem to enhance this distrust.^
+No matter how USA-centric this conception may seem at a first reading, the globalisation of media policy, in which privatisation trends make possible the dominance of commercial ventures in communication systems world-wide, makes extremely difficult the above-mentioned observations to discard.
+As Briggs and Burke note (2005: 241-42), the overt commercial orientations in the launching of the video medium which started to antagonise, and eventually displace, that of cinema, seem to enhance this distrust.

 Dr Christos Barboutis is a researcher at the Institute of Applied Communication, University of Athens.